elp-revive/origami.el/README.md

 * Objective-C / Org
 * PHP / Perl / Python
 * Ruby / Rust
-* Scala / Shell script
+* Scala / Shell script / Swift
 * TypeScript

 Anything not in this list will be folded using indentation.
 This works